 Find numerous Gastroenterologists in India from the comfort of your home on Lybrate.com.
-You will find Gastroenterologists with more than 34 years of experience on Lybrate.com.
+You will find Gastroenterologists with more than 30 years of experience on Lybrate.com.
 You can find Gastroenterologists online in Bangalore and from across India.
 View the profile of medical specialists and their reviews from other patients to make an informed decision.

 Book Clinic Appointment with Dr. Ravishankar H R

 Submit a review for Dr. Ravishankar H RYour feedback matters!

 I can feel a small lump in the right side of anus jst outside.
 I have no blood stain in my stool.
 When I touch it I feel a little pain.
 What should be the problem.